 Any platform using the SNMP protocol can be identified via the auto-discovery feature.
 This automatically locates devices throughout your network and pulls information from them straight to your console.
 This information can then be rendered into a graph for closer inspection.
 The majority of your monitoring is done from the overview page.
 Here you can view all devices on your network alongside their status.

 Observium also meets one of our key differentiators in the form of threshold alerts.
-Threshold alerts enable the user to monitor devices and receive alerts when certain criteria are met.
+Threshold alerts enable the user to monitor devices and receive alerts when certain criteria, such as poor responce time, are met.
 For instance, if your memory drops below 70% you will receive a notification.
 You can also receive alerts when a particular service goes down.
 This minimizes the manual burden of monitoring a large network.

 Observium supports operating systems such as Windows, Linux, Dell, HP and Cisco.
 Observium is available in two versions; Community and Professional.
 The Community version can be downloaded for free and includes auto-discovery, network mapping, and automatic device recognition.
 However, if you require features like threshold alerts and the RESTful API you need to pay $266 (£200) a year.
 A full list of pricing options is available here.